Skip to Content

 Clinical trials are taking place in many parts of the country.
 Information about clinical trials is available from the NCI Web site.
 Choosing the most appropriate cancer treatment is a decision that ideally involves the patient, family, and health care team.

-Four types of standard treatment are used to treat men with breast cancer:
+Five types of standard treatment are used to treat men with breast cancer:

 Surgery for men with breast cancer is usually a modified radical mastectomy (removal of the breast, many of the lymph nodes under the arm, the lining over the chest muscles, and sometimes part of the chest wall muscles).
 Modified radical mastectomy.
 The dotted line shows where the entire breast and some lymph nodes are removed.
 Part of the chest wall muscle may also be removed.